osplanning-data-standards/GTFS-PLUS/files/stop_times.md

 | Optional Attributes		| Description
 | ----------				| -------------
-| `stop_headsign`			| Text that appears on sign that identifies the trips destination to passengers.  use this field to override default headsign when it changes at stops.
+| `stop_headsign`			| Text that appears on sign that identifies the trips destination to passengers.
+Use this field to override default headsign when it changes at stops.
 | `pickup_type`			| Type of pickup:
 | 						| *0/default - regular pickup*
 | 						| *1 - no pickup available*